TLRKiliann/reactenv/todo-app/README.md

 ```
 localstorage getItem &
 setItem with useEffect &
 JSON.parse()/JSON.stringify()
 by using LOCAL_STORAGE_KEY with uuid
 ```

 `map() & filter() methods`

-`how states are used in all files & useEffect`
+`How states are used in all files & by useEffect`

 ---